mpieva/biohazard/README.md

 To install, follow these steps:

 * install a useable Haskell environment, either
- * install the Haskell Platform or have some one install it (see http://haskell.org/platform/ for details), or
+ * install the Haskell Platform or have someone install it (see http://haskell.org/platform/ for details), or
  * install GHC (see http://haskell.org/ghc) and bootstrap Cabal (see http://haskell.org/cabal), and
  * run `cabal update` (takes a while to download the current package list),
 * run `cabal install <pkg-list>` in the biohazard directory (takes even longer).

 That's it.
-The `cabal update` step will tell you that there's a new version of `cabal-install`, which you can install.
-Feel free to do that, it's not neccessary, but doesn't hurt either.
+The `cabal update` step will probably tell you that there's a new version of `cabal-install`, which you can install.
+Feel free to do that, it's not necessary, but doesn't hurt either.

 Cabal will download and install a number of dependencies, then install Biohazard.
 Before running `cabal install`, you can run